 consider ways to give yourself a boost

 Also consider the mental and emotional effort you will expend in the process (such as thinking about your past, present future or exploring emotions that might be troubling you or holding you back from advancing).

 You might want to consider if there is anything or anyone else that could act as a compliment to your personal advancement programme to help boost those energy and resource levels to help you get you fighting fit both before and during the process.
 That could be anything from having a chat with your employer, GP, pharmacist, partner or friends to see if they can support you in any way, through to planning regular treats for yourself throughout the process.

 consider doing a self-audit

-To help you to decide which personal advancement programme will be right for you and also which goals for advancement you might like to set, consider doing a self-audit of your current levels of success in relation to your:
+To help you to decide which personal programme will be right for you, and also which goals for advancement you might like to set, consider doing a self-audit of your current levels of success in relation to your: